 Our grass mats are incredibly versatile products that can be used for a number of applications in different industries thanks to their grass protection, non-slip, soft flooring and safety benefits.
 Here just a few examples of how our grass matting has been used and continue to be used:

-Our equestrian rubber grass mats are used regularly in and around horse paddocks, grazing areas and stables where a non-slip and soft flooring is needed for the horses that use that area.
-Under the weight of horses in colder and wetter weather, the turf there can be heavily damaged and lead to a heavy, muddy area that is unsafe for animals.
-Our rubber grass mats have proved time and again that they can prevent this if installed in prior time.
-The mats are used to ensure that equestrian areas can be used all year round regardless of the weather or amount of foot/hoof traffic it experiences.
+Our equestrian rubber grass mats are used regularly in and around horse paddocks, grazing areas and stables where a non-slip and grass protection flooring is needed for the horses that use that area.
+Under the weight of horses in colder and wetter weather, grassed areas can be heavily damaged and lead to a heavy, muddy area that is unsafe.
+Our rubber grass mats have can help to prevent this if installed correctly and in prior time.
+The mats are used to help equestrian areas be used almost all year.

 Our rubber mats are very regularly used under play areas in gardens and commercial areas.
 Thanks to the 23mm mats fantastic critical fall height of 3.3 metres and the 16mm mats critical fall height of 1 metre, they can be used for almost any play area as long as its size comes within the mats critical fall height.
 The strength, durability and soft nature of the mats gives you an effective safety flooring where any trips or falls occur, the chances of a serious injury are greatly reduced.

 A grass mats primary function is to protect the root of grass, they prevent your turf from being killed and the ground below from becoming a churned up muddy mess.
 Thanks to the open structure of the grass mats, the turf below is able to grow through the mat and keep the natural green appearance of the area.
 Once the grass has fully grown, it can be cut and cared for as you would a normally turf.
 To mow your lawn simply adjust your mowers blades to a higher setting.